neefrehman/make-matrix/README.md

 ## Contributing

 This project welcomes contributions.
 To get started, please [open an issue](https://github.com/neefrehman/make-matrix/issues) to do discuss the change you'd like to make.
-Then fork the repo, open it in your editor, and run `npm install` in your terminal.
+Then fork the repo, open it in your editor, and run `pnpm install` in your terminal.
 This will get everything set up for you to start making changes.

 ### Testing, linting and commit style